rtsuzaki/React-Express-Starting-Template/README.md

 If the text is black instead this means the css did not get loaded correctly.

-If the text says "This will not display if react component is rendered" instead then it is just displaying the html, and not so the react component did not render.
+If the text says "This will not display if react component is rendered", then it is just displaying the html which means the react component did not render.

 ## Acknowledgments